 Algorithmic subtyping with disjoint polymorphism.
-F_i^+ extends BCD-style distributive subtyping [4] to disjoint polymorphism. $\forall X \text{Int. } X \& \text{Int}$ represents the intersection of some type X and Int assuming X is disjoint to Int.
+F_i^+ extends BCD-style distributive subtyping [4] to disjoint polymorphism. $\forall X$ Int.
+X& Int represents the intersection of some type X and Int assuming X is disjoint to Int.
 Like arrows or records, such universal types distribute over intersections.
-Hence, $(\forall X \text{Int. } X) \& (\forall X \text{Int.
-Int})$ is a subtype of $\forall X \text{Int. } X \& \text{Int. } A$ well-known challenge in supporting distributivity in the BCD-style subtyping is to obtain an algorithmic formulation of subtyping.
+Hence, $(\forall X$ Int. $X)\&(\forall X$ Int.
+Int) is a subtype of $\forall X$ Int.
+X& Int.
+A well-known challenge in supporting distributivity in the BCD-style subtyping is to obtain an algorithmic formulation of subtyping.
 There have been many efforts to eliminate the explicit transitivity rule to obtain an algorithmic formulation [26, 31, 39].
 Compared with the original F_i^+ [7], we employ a different subtyping algorithm design, using splittable types [21].
-This approach employs a type-splitting operation ($B \triangleleft A \triangleright C$) that converts a given type A to an equivalent intersection type B & C, for example, $A \rightarrow B_1 \& B_2$ is split to $A \rightarrow B_1$ and $A \rightarrow B_2$.
+This approach employs a type-splitting operation ($B \lhd A \rhd C$) that converts a given type A to an equivalent intersection type B&C, for example, $A\to B_1\&B_2$ is split to $A\to B_1$ and $A\to B_2$.
 The subtyping algorithm uses type splitting whenever an intersection type is expected in the conventional algorithm for subtyping without distributivity, and therefore handles distributivity smoothly and modularly.
-For space reasons, the novel algorithmic subtyping approach is discussed in the extended version of the paper.

 Enhanced subtyping and disjointness with more top-like types.
-Unlike previous systems with disjoint polymorphism [2, 7], we add a context in subtyping judgments to track the disjointness assumption X A whenever we open a universal type $\forall X A$.
-B, similar to the subtyping with F-bounded quantification.
+Unlike previous systems with disjoint polymorphism [2,7], we add a context in subtyping judgments to track the disjointness assumption X A whenever we open a universal type $\forall X A.B$, similar to the subtyping with F-bounded quantification.
 The extra information enhances our subtyping: we know a type must be a supertype of Top, if it is disjoint with Bot.
 This also fixes the following broken property in the original F_i^+ , as we now have more types that are top-like.

-Definition 2.1 (Disjointness specification).
+▶ Definition 2.1 (Disjointness specification).
 If A is disjoint with B, any common supertypes they have must be equivalent to Top.